Express Post Australia Wide

 For a shift worker doing a 4 point saliva test, instructions for specimen collection look like this;

 Approximately 1.5 million Australians currently identify as Shift Workers*, and they also make up a significant portion of our client base.
-TestoChecker™ appreciates the sacrifices made by Shift Workers here in Australia such as our dedicate emergency services, interstate trucking fleets & independent truckers, our nightshift nurses and road workers and we won’t forget, taxi operators too.
-These people deserve and usually get, the upmost respect for the often unseen work they do.
+TestoChecker™ appreciates the sacrifices made by Shift Workers here in Australia, by our dedicate emergency services, interstate trucking fleets & independent truckers, our nightshift nurses and road workers and let’s not forget taxi operators too.
+These people deserve and usually get the upmost respect for the often unseen work they do.

 *Australian Bureau of Statistics.